eguomin/microImageLib/README.md

 ```
 The compiling generates binary library and applications in the folder `./bin/linux`.

-To clean the built results, use option `-clean` remove built objects or `-cleanAll` to remove both built objects and binary output:
+To clean the built results, use option `-clean` to remove built objects or `-cleanAll` to remove both built objects and binary outputs:
 ```posh
 make -clean
 (or) make -cleanAll